Stucco decoration in Islamic architecture: Material

 In the context of Islamic architecture, the terms "stucco" and "plaster" are used almost interchangeably to denote most types of stucco or plaster decoration with varying compositions.
 In its most flexible usage, it can even denote a material made from a mixture of mud and clay.
 In more precise terms, however, "stucco" is a substance based on lime which is harder and sets more slowly, while "plaster" is a substance based on gypsum which is softer and sets more quickly.
 The mixture could consist of pure gypsum and dissolved glue or of lime mixed with powdered marble or eggshell.

 In art history, the Spanish term yesería is most often associated with carved stucco or plaster on the Iberian peninsula and Latin America.
 In historic Nasrid architecture, the composition and color of stucco varied depending upon the purity of gypsum stone and additives used to bestow properties to the mixtures such as hardness, setting time, and binding.
 The chemical formula for gypsum is CaSO4•2H2O.
 Gypsum is the most common sulfate mineral.
 The combination of abundant source material, ease of preparation and handling, wide adaptability for use, and quick setting time accounted for stucco's widespread use.
 In the 19th century, plaster of Paris was used in restoration and redecoration at later dates over the original stucco layer.

 Technique

 Throughout the Islamic world, stucco was smoothed and the decorative designs were marked out with a pointed instrument.
 The carving was then done with iron tools while the material was still slightly wet.
 Evidence of this technique has been found in unfinished stucco decoration at Khirbat al-Mafjar (8th century) near Jericho and in the interior of the Kutubiyya Mosque's minaret in Marrakesh (12th century).
 Alternatively, the stucco could be cast from molds.
 In Iran, gypsum mixtures were initially stirred continuously until they lost their ability to set rapidly, and then this mixture was applied in several coats, taking up to 48 hours before setting.

+Sometimes, stucco would be used in molds to create more intricate designs.
+The architects would apply multiple layers of stucco to the walls and then afterwards press the carved molds, which were typically made out of hardwood, onto the stucco to cast the design on the wall.
+This also allowed for a more rapid recreation of complex designs.
+Sometimes, the architects would go in after the stucco has had time to dry and carve additional details.
+After this, the stucco on the walls would usually be painted over or whitewashed for a cleaner finish.